frederic-perez/AmE-dictionary/data/idioms.md

 __be in pursuit__ Following or chasing someone or something. _The burglar got away, but I called the police, and now they’re in pursuit._
 __be in tall cotton__ :two: To be in a time or period of great success or well-being; to be doing very well. _We were in tall cotton after my wife’s late uncle left us his fortune._
 __be in the dark (about someone or something)__ _We are in the dark._
+__be in the know__ _slang_ To be well-informed, especially about a topic that is not widely known.
+__be in the wrong__ To have done something incorrect or inappropriate.
 __be just the same (to someone)__ To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
 __be kept in the dark (about something)__ :two: To be kept uninformed (about something); to be excluded from full knowledge or disclosure (of something). _I don’t fully trust John to keep our plan a secret, so I think it best that he be kept in the dark for now._
 __be kicked upstairs__ To be promoted to a higher role or position in a company that has little actual responsibility or authority.